apache/incubator-weex-site/docs/docs/components/slider.md

 * **common events**.
 Check out the [common events](../events/common-events.html).
 * **change**.
 Triggerd when the slide's index is changed.
 The event object contains the attribute of `index`, which is the index number of the currently shown slide.
-* **scroll**, <span class="api-version">v0.11+</span>.
+* **scroll**.
 This event is fired when scrolling.
 The current `offsetXRatio` value is given in this event callback.
 And `offsetXRatio` means the current slide offset ratio which value range is [-1, 1].
 Negative value means the slide is shifted to left and positive value means to right.
 For example, -0.2 means 20% of the current slide is slided beyonds left border of the slider.

 ## Example
 ```html